makyo/writing/work/sawtooth/overclassification/overclassification.md

 The ringtail's voice was flat, her eyes downcast, and even then focusing on nothing.
 It hurt to listen to.

-"Did I go to far?"
+"Did I go too far?"

 "No, you're fine."